Charles Mackellar: Other interests

 Mackellar succeeded his father-in-law, Thomas Buckland, as a director of the Bank of New South Wales in 1896.
 Mackellar was later president of the bank for most of the years 1901–1923.
 Mackellar was also chairman of the Gloucester Estate Co., chairman of the Mutual Life & Citizens' Assurance Co.
 Ltd; he had been a trustee in 1911–14.
 He was also a director of Pitt, Son & Badgery Ltd, the Union Trustee Co. of Australia Ltd, United Insurance Co.
 Ltd, Royal Insurance Co.
 Ltd, Colonial Sugar Refining Co., Australian Widows' Fund, and Equitable Life Assurance Co.
 Ltd of which he was medical director.
 He was surgeon in the Volunteer Rifles from 1872; chairman of the medical section of the Royal Society of New South Wales in 1881; founding councillor and in 1883–84 president of the New South Wales branch of the British Medical Association; examiner in medicine at the University of Sydney in 1889–1901; vice-president and in 1907–14 president of the Sydney Amateur Orchestral Society; inaugural vice-president of the Royal Society for the Welfare of Mothers and Babies in 1918; and a member of the Australian and Athenaeum clubs, Sydney.

 Personal life

-He was knighted in 1912, and created a Knight Commander of the Order of St Michael and St George (KCMG) in 1916.

 He married in 1877, Marion, daughter of Thomas Buckland, who survived him with two sons and a daughter, Dorothea Mackellar, who became a famous poet and prose-writer.

 Mackellar's health and memory started to decline from 1923 and he died at Sydney, on 14 July 1926; he was buried in the Anglican section of Waverley Cemetery.